Applying

 2. To assess a candidate’s powers of reasoning.

-To develop these attributes candidates should already be looking beyond the school curriculum for their chosen subject(s) in both wider reading and external activities.
-Candidates should also be thinking less about the accumulation of knowledge and more about analyzing and questioning the knowledge they have.
+To develop these attributes candidates should already be looking beyond the school curriculum for their chosen subject(s) to both wider reading and related external activities.
+Candidates should also be thinking less about the accumulation of knowledge and more about analyzing and questioning the knowledge they have; not just answering the questions but questioning the answers.

 The CAMScot Programme

-The CAMScot programme is designed to help candidates address these priorities with the following activities.
+The CAMScot programme is designed to help candidates address these priorities with on-line advice, mentoring and interview practice.

 All interaction will be subject to our Safeguarding Policy and our Meetings Guide.